 University of Toronto, Canada

-Dr. Christine Lay is a professor of neurology and the founding director of the headache program at the University of Toronto, where she holds the Deborah Ivey Christiani Brill chair for neurology research.
-She completed her residency at Mayo Clinic, and her headache fellowship at Albert Einstein College of Medicine in New York.
-In addition to directing and growing the headache program at the University of Toronto and a very busy patient practice, she is actively involved in research and teaching: She directs the Canadian Headache Society fellowship in Toronto.
-She is actively engaged in advocacy and education, serving as the vice chair of the American Migraine Foundation, and is a board member of the American Headache Society, co-chairing the AHS Scottsdale Symposium.
+Dr. Christine Lay is a professor of neurology and the founding director of the headache program at the University of Toronto, where she holds the Deborah Ivy Christiani Brill chair for neurology research.
+She completed her residency at Mayo Clinic and her headache fellowship at Albert Einstein College of Medicine in New York.
+In addition to directing and growing the headache program at the University of Toronto and heading a very busy patient practice, she is actively involved in research and teaching: She directs the Canadian Headache Society Fellowship in Toronto.
+She is actively engaged in advocacy and education, serving as the vice-chair of the American Migraine Foundation, and is a board member of the American Headache Society, co-chairing the AHS Scottsdale Symposium.

 - Lifetime access with no annual fee